Next.js 13 App Router with next-intl (Tutorial)

 Adding Messages

 If you haven’t already, create an i18nexus account and select next-intl for your project’s library.
-In our i18nexus project, we’ll click Add Language to add all of the languages that we listed earlier in our middleware.js file:
+In our i18nexus project, we’ll click Add Language to add all of the languages that we listed earlier in our navigation.js file:

 i18nexus user interface for adding languages to a project